 - Genetics, sex-specific hormone profiles and anatomy all contribute to these greater knee laxity profiles in females.

 Development of a Multi-Axial Joint Laxity Testing Apparatus

-Our overall objective for this project is to develop a commercially viable and clinically friendly instrumented knee arthrometer that accurately measures knee laxity in 3 planes of motion in 5 minutes or less with limited training.
+Our team is developing a commercially viable and clinically friendly instrumented knee arthrometer that accurately measures knee laxity in 3 planes of motion in 5 minutes or less with limited training.
 In prior funded work, we developed the mechanical aspects of the prototype.
 We are currently integrating a precision measurement system into the device.

 Lean Investigators: Sandy Shultz and Randy Schmitz.

 Co-Investigators: Kenneth Cameron, Minjeong Kim, Robert Koshinskie, Michael Marshall and Jeffrey Taylor.